Scattering using real-time path integrals: Introduction

 The approach taken in this paper is a numerical implementation of the formulation of the path integral as the expectation of a potential functional with respect to a complex probability distribution.
 Gill and Zachary \cite{Gill} investigated an alternative direct application of the Henstock-Kurzweil integral to path integrals.

 While this is just a reinterpretation of the ordinary path integral, it leads to a computational method that is not limited to quadratic potentials.
 In this paper this method is applied to treat a one-dimensional scattering problem with a Gaussian potential.
 While this is a simple problem, from a path integral perspective it involves approximating a large-dimensional oscillating integral.
 The computational method used in this work computes the transition matrix elements in a straightforward, but inefficient way.
-The efficiency of the method can be significantly improved, however it is not known if it can scaled up to treat problems involving many particles or fields.
+The efficiency of the method can be significantly improved, although it is unlikely to be competitive with standard methods using ordinary computers.

-This purpose of this work is only to demonstrate that it is possible to perform non-perturbative scattering calculations using this method.
 An appealing property of this method is that the interpretation of the calculation as the expectation value of a potential functional with respect to a complex probability distribution on a space of continuous paths is not lost in the numerical implementation.
 In particular the computational algorithm can be deconstructed to find the approximate complex probability for any given cylinder set of paths.

 Since the discussion that follows is somewhat detailed, a brief summary that outlines the essential elements of the computational method is given below.
 The new method starts like the ordinary path integral.
 It is based on the Trotter product formula \cite{Simon}, which is used to express the unitary time-evolution operator as a strong limit \beq e^{-iHt} = \lim_{N \to \infty} (e^{-i {p^2\over2\mu}{t \over N} }e^{-iV{t \over N} })^N \eeq provided that ${{p}^2\over 2 \mu} +V$ is essentially self-adjoint.
 It has recently been shown that the limit exists for a class of Hamiltonians with singular potentials that have self-adjoint extensions \cite{Katya_3}.